Logiqx/gps-details/docs/devices/garmin/power/README.md

 > Prioritizes maximum battery life while reducing positioning accuracy.
 This setting records track points and sensor data less frequently for long-duration activities.

-I am pretty sure "Max Battery" is the same as "UltraTrac", which only records track points and sensor data once per minute.
+I am fairly sure that "Max Battery" is the same as "UltraTrac", which only records track points and sensor data once per minute.

 n.b.
 The phrase "*records track points and sensor data less frequently*" also appears in the fenix 7 and fenix 8 manuals: